akselreiten/857_root/README.md

 # MicroChain
-MicroChain implements a lending system built on the Ethereum platform.
+MicroChain implements a distributed, verifiable and transparent microlending system, built on the Ethereum platform.
+Here is how it works:

+Insert demonstration here.

 ## Getting It Running
 ##### Last updated on 5.11.2016